cybersader/awesome-cybersader/📁 01 - Logs, Journal/Turning Old PC into NAS in 2024/Turning Old PC into NAS in 2024.md

 - Review and Create 😄
 	- ![](_attachments/Turning%20Old%20PC%20into%20NAS%20in%202024/IMG-20240324174734882.png)
 ### Don't Lose Power While Creating an Encrypted Pool 😵
-- Long story short, I cancelled a pool creation job in TrueNAS or I lost power during it and it caused my drive to have an ATA security password on it that I can't find.
+- Long story short, I cancelled a pool creation job in TrueNAS or I lost power during it and it caused my drive be locked with an ATA security password on it that I can't find.

 - Errors!
 	- I got an error `error fsyncing/closing/dev/sda: input/output error`
 	- Hard to tell if this is from losing power during the drive encryption job or the fact that it's encrypted
-	- Trying to fix hard drive, but keep getting error to convert to GPT
+	- Trying to fix hard drive, but keep getting error when trying to convert to GPT
-	- Found it used "Parted Magic" from Medicat USB:
+	- Found the drive using "Parted Magic" from Medicat USB:
+		- Locked by ATA security on the HDD firmware
 		- ![](_attachments/Turning%20Old%20PC%20into%20NAS%20in%202024/IMG-20240324220055173.png)
 	- Attempt - Wipe drive and convert to GPT when locked by ATA (doesn't work)
 		- [Cannot Unlock ATA Security Locked Hard Drive Locked During Secure Erase - Super User](https://superuser.com/questions/1478206/cannot-unlock-ata-security-locked-hard-drive-locked-during-secure-erase)